oracle/weblogic-kubernetes-operator/kubernetes/tutorial/README.md

   - `scripts/create-domain.py`: A python script which uses offline WLST to create a domain home.

   - `scripts/create-domain.sh`: A simple shell wrapper to call create-domain.py.

+- yaml files

+  - `domain1`: yaml files for domain1.

+  - `domain2`: yaml files for domain2.

+  - `domain3`: yaml files for domain3.

+  - `ings`: Ingress yaml files.

 - shell scripts

-  - `operator.sh`: To pull and delete required docker images and to create and delete the wls operator.
+  - `operator.sh`: To create and delete the wls operator.

   - `traefik.sh`: To create and delete Traefik controller and Ingresses.